Christmas: History, Traditions, and Celebrations

 Christmas Eve

 Christmas is “Christ-mass,” or mass on Jesus Christ Day, and it is of relatively recent origin.
 Although nobody knew the exact birthday of Jesus Christ, the tradition of observing it goes back to at least the fourth century.
-Christians celebrate mass on the eve before Christmas.
+Christians celebrate Christmas by attending mass on the eve before Christmas.
 This is to replace the pagan solstice festivities around Europe.

 Christmas Tree